Callumk7/pomodoro.nvim/README.md

 # 🍅 Pomodoro.nvim

 A simple Pomodoro timer plugin for Neovim, created with the help of AI pair programming tools.
+(Aider, Claude 3.5)

 ## Features